 - 1 package (8 ounces) red beans and rice mix

 - 1 can (14-1/2 ounces) diced tomatoes, drained

 - 1/3 cup shredded Asiago cheese

-- 1. In a large nonstick skillet over medium-high heat, brown chicken in 1 teaspoon oil; remove and set aside.
-In the same skillet, saute the carrots, mushrooms, onion and peppers in remaining oil for 10 minutes.
+- 1. In a large nonstick skillet, brown chicken in 1 teaspoon oil over medium-high heat; remove and set aside.
+In the same skillet, saute the carrots, onion and peppers in remaining oil for 10 minutes.
 Add mushrooms and garlic; saute 1-2 minutes longer or until vegetables are tender.

 Editor’s Note: This recipe was prepared with Zatarain's New Orleans-style red beans and rice.

 1-1/3 cups: 381 calories, 7g fat (2g saturated fat), 58mg cholesterol, 891mg sodium, 50g carbohydrate (9g sugars, 9g fiber), 30g protein.